Looking for some of the best things to do in Banff in the summer?

 What to wear in Banff in summer

-Banff has pleasant summers days and cooler nights so its best to dress in layers.
-Jeans, shorts, hiking pants, half sleeve and full sleeve shirts, hoodies are all good items to pack.
+Banff has pleasant summer days and cooler nights, so it is best to dress in layers.
+Jeans, shorts, hiking pants, half-sleeve and full-sleeve shirts, and hoodies are all good items to pack.

 Check out other posts from my trip to the Canadian Rockies: